-We're still many months away from the launch of the Apple Watch Series 8, but we're already hearing details about Apple's next-generation wrist-worn device.
+We're still a few months away from the launch of the Apple Watch Series 8, but we're already hearing plenty of details about Apple's next-generation wrist-worn device.

 This guide aggregates everything we know about the Apple Watch Series 8 so far based on rumors.
-Note that it's still early, so these features have yet to be confirmed.
+Note that it's still early in the product cycle, so these features have yet to be confirmed, and Apple's plans could change.

 Prior to the release of the Apple Watch Series 7, multiple rumors suggested Apple was working on a refreshed design with flat edges similar to the flat edges of the iPhone 13 and iPad Pro, but that didn't end up happening.